 Colonel Jason J. Glynn is the Commander, 99th Air Base Wing, Nellis Air Force Base, Nevada, and Installation Commander for Nellis AFB and the 2.9 million-acre Nevada Test and Training Range (NTTR).
-He is responsible for two groups and 13 squadrons to provide installation support for operational testing, tactics development and advanced training in Air, Space and Cyberspace.
-He is responsible for all installation support, providing communications, contracting, engineering, environmental, law enforcement, logistics, medical, security, services, supply, transportation, and mission support for more than 11,000 assigned service members and 313,000 family members, retirees, and veterans.
-In addition, the wing supports the U. S. Air Force Warfare Center, 53d Wing, 57th Wing, 505th Command & Control Wing, 926th Wing, 363d Intelligence, Surveillance and Reconnaissance Wing, the NTTR, 52 tenant units, over 250 rotary and fixed-wing aircraft plus nearly 1,500 visitors and temporary-duty personnel conducting business daily across the installation.
+He is responsible for two groups and 13 squadrons providing installation support for operational testing, tactics development and advanced training in Air, Space and Cyberspace.
+He delivers base operating support, including a hospital; finance; logistics, communications; contracting; civil engineering; personnel and services; security and law enforcement; and emergency services for more than 11,000 assigned service members and 313,000 family members, retirees, and veterans.
+The wing supports the U. S. Air Force Warfare Center, eight wings, 54 tenant units, and over 250 rotary and fixed-wing aircraft, plus nearly 1,500 daily visitors and temporary-duty personnel.

 EDUCATION